Jadwiga Jarka Cooper

 “Each day you have a ration to make porridge.
 Just water and no sugar, no salt, just a paste.
 Sometimes we peeled potatoes and tried to make potato pancakes on the one-ring stove but they just fell apart and when you swallow, it burns you and you don’t know whether to swallow or spit it out.
 It was supposed to be cake.
 One day a horse died and people came to chop bits off.”

 The Irtysh flooded the railway and froze, and the Polish labourers had to lift the tracks.
-The railway work ‘paid’ the labourers 200 grammes of bread and cabbage soup.
+For their railway work, the labourers each received a daily 200 grammes of bread, and some cabbage ‘soup.’

 “Even then, when they weighed out the bread, they tossed it down so quickly and sharply that it would push the scales right down.
 Then they would chop off a bit of the bread.
 Then they would throw it on the scale again and chop off a bit more, so we never got the full 200 grammes, and the bread was half-baked and heavy anyway.
 The soup had big green leaves in it, barely washed, and some potatoes floating around.
 It was 1941 and Janek was very sick.
 We were saying prayers for the dying over him.”